 Master of Education Program Learning Outcomes

-- Apply professional skills, dispositions, and technology options for leading and educational diverse groups.
+- Apply instructional design practices and technology options to lead and educate diverse groups

-- Investigate evidence-based solutions for addressing educational, organizational, and societal issues.
+- Investigate evidence-based solutions for addressing educational, organizational, and community issues